shusenwu/note/amazon-vo/bq.md

 ### most challenge project
 #### xueyiheng
+The most challenging project is a online course system.
+I did it during the internship.
+I was responsible for some back-end modules like course publishment and course review.
+It was challenging for me because
 - What I did
 I did the online course system during the internship.
 I was responsible for some back-end modules like course publishment and course review.
 I am gonna share you an example of what I did.
 When someone publishes a course successfully, I wrote the code to query the database and provided functions for the module of course review, like some functions to allow the course to be published or refused to be pulished.
 This part was simple, just some query functions.
 And after the course is reviewed and allowed to be published, my job is to synchronize the data to the Solr service.
 Solr is search engine, like google, when people search a course, the solr will response to it.
 I used ActiveMQ to synchronize the data to the solr system.
 ActiveMQ is a middle-ware based on java message service and it sends message very fast.
 I used the producer and consumer pattern.
 So, when a course is published, it is like a producer and produce the course information as a message, and the search engine solr will receive the message like a consumer.
 Once the data is synchronized to the solr engine, people can search and find the course on our system.

 - Difficulty
 A problem I met is about message loss.
 When I send some messages to the solr system using activeMQ, some of the messages will lost.
 After viewing the error log and google this question, I found the answer.
 So, after I sending the messages, I will close the connection after waiting for 15 seconds.
 Those messages I have sent will store on the buffer of the receiver’s system.
 The receiver can still read the messages from the buffer after the connection is closed.
 But if the receiver tries to send messages back, since the connection is already closed by me, the system will throw an socketException.
 And after that, the receiver cannot read the messages from buffer anymore.
 That is why some messages are lost.
 And the solution is simple, I choose to use transaction to commit the messages, and the commit function will wait until the receiver closes the connection.

+### Couldn’t finish tasks before deadline

+### Why Amazon
+### step out and help someone